exploiitm/blog/content/writeups/RVCExIITBFinals/paranoid2/index.md

   printf("\nAlright Mr. ");
   printf(local_38);
   printf(
-        "\nI\'ll look forward to doing business with you...Till then, is there anything that you wou ld like to convey? " );
+        "\nI\'ll look forward to doing business with you...Till then, is there anything that you would like to convey? " );
   fflush(stdout);
   read(0,local_68,0x110);